-Marilyn Manson fined for blowing nose on concert photographer
+Marilyn Manson fined for blowing nose on concert camerawoman

-Marilyn Manson has been sentenced by a judge in New Hampshire for blowing his nose on a photographer in an incident the judge called "egregious".
+Marilyn Manson has been sentenced by a judge in New Hampshire for blowing his nose on a camerawoman in an incident the judge called "egregious".

 The musician will serve 20 hours of community service and pay around $1,400 (£1,100) in fines for the 2019 misdemeanour at his concert.